Rak256/Neural-Network-/README.md

 <img width="1012" height="330" alt="image" src="https://github.com/user-attachments/assets/e4d95214-ffce-43ff-96d1-76ba01125dcf" />

-This, in fact, is the exact form of matrix multiplication for a specific row and column of 2 matrices! since p and q are arbritrary indexes, we can then put this equation into matrix form giving us:
+This, in fact, is the vector dot product for a specific row and column of 2 matrices!
+Since p and q are arbritrary indexes, this equation can be represented through matrix multiplication.
+We can then put this equation into matrix form giving:

 <img width="1023" height="369" alt="image" src="https://github.com/user-attachments/assets/98ffcba2-88bc-4c94-8b91-ddd8a1a1f069" />

+### ∂C/∂A
+Calculating this derivative is very similar to calculating ∂Z/∂W for some layer l, and so I think it would be a good excercise.
+Just follow all the steps used in the ∂C/∂W and use the commutativity of multiplication to represent the p-qth entry of the RHS matrix